 Regular Cancellation fees:

-$150 with a $100 refund if requested more than 60 days prior to appointment
+- $150 with a $100 refund if requested more than 60 days prior to the appointment

 Apart from the test fee, there are other costs that you may want to consider.
 GMAC advises people preparing for the exam to utilize the GMAT Official Guide (as do we) alongside other learning aids as additional materials.
 Please note that the Official Guide is a great resource for problems, but the explanations leave something to be desired, so using only the Official Guide is not recommended.